Posts

 The Womaniser's Wife

 Tommy Frink, that was his given name.
 His father, Edward Frink, an alcoholic, inveterate gambler and swindler, with the capacity to psychologically maim all around him, particularly those close to him.
 Tommy’s mother for instance.
 The sweetest creature ever to walk along Poplar High Street in the East End of London, that area historically perceived as notorious and synonymous with violent crime.
 With a graceful, elegant entrance she could captivate the entire audience of the local pub.
-Margaret Wlison, known as Maisie, loved by all and envied by many.
+Margaret Wilson , known as Maisie, loved by everyone and envied by many.
 He ruined her.
 Wooed her with flowery words and promises of endless riches.
-That was his way, a silver tongue and ability to deceive, his natural charm and good looks seducing many a victim.
+That was his way, a silver tongue and ability to deceive, his natural charm and good looks seducing many victims.
 Maisie fell under his spell at eighteen, was pregnant by nineteen and married out of duty.
-That was the word, although all who knew Maisie’s father, Billy, a tall, strong, well respected enforcer, thought differently. ...
+That was the word, although all who knew Maisie’s father, Billy, a tall, strong, well-respected fixer, thought differently.

 Gabriel and his Angel

 The telephone on the reception desk was ringing.
 It had a stuttering ring, reluctant, as though it had better things to do than alert an attentive listener.
 Mr Benton was attentive, he had to be, it was his business after all.
 But just at that moment he chose to ignore it.
 Unlike him it was true but today he was feeling melancholy.
 Recently memories had been catching up with him.
-Instead he was concentrating on morning coffee and his usual two Bourbon biscuits.
-The ringing stopped abruptly and he stopped just as abruptly.
+Instead, he was concentrating on morning coffee and his usual two Bourbon biscuits.
+The ringing stopped abruptly and he stopped ju st as abruptly.
 Caught by a sudden recall, his expression forlorn, he instantly regretted his laxity.
-He was known as Benton to everyone other than his residents, having long ago dispensed with his given name as an inconvenience that over complicated his work.
-The small hotel close to the beach had been his escape twenty years ago, when his employers had retired him following the misadventure in Berlin before the wall came down.
-The interesting nature of the building had attracted hi...